Toward Online Mobile Facility Location on General Metrics

-Together with the lower bounds on $\Service_{\ptime_p}^*$ of Lemmas \ref{lemma:betagrowth} and \ref{lemma:alphagrowth}, this allows to derive an upper bound on the movement cost of our algorithm as a function of $\Service_{\ptime_p}^*$.
-Note that as all upper bound claimed in the theorem have an additive term of $O(k)$ (with no specific constant), it is sufficient to prove that the theorem holds for all time $t=\ptime_p$, where $p\geq 2$ is a phase number.
+Together with the lower bounds on $\Service_{\ptime_p}^*$ of Lemma~\ref{lemma:betagrowth_GUOMFL} and Lemma~\ref{lemma:alphagrowth_GUOMFL}, this allows to derive an upper bound on the movement cost of our algorithm as a function of $\Service_{\ptime_p}^*$.
+Note that as all upper bound claimed in the lemma have an additive term of $O(k)$ (with no specific constant), it is sufficient to prove that the lemma holds for all time $t=\ptime_p$, where $p\geq 2$ is a phase number.